Help Centre

 - 1Enterprise users get a 90-day form analytics dashboard showing performance metrics for all embedded forms.

-- 2The dashboard tracks views (how many visitors saw your form), submissions (how many completed it), and conversion rates.
+- 2The dashboard tracks views (how many visitors saw your form), submissions (how many completed it) and conversion rates.

 - 3Geographic data shows where your form visitors are located, helping you understand your audience.